Avinash-o1/Avinash-o1/README.md

 - 👋 Hi, I’m @Avinash-o1
-- 👀 I’m interested in frontend development
+- 👀 I’m interested in fullstack development
-- 🌱 I’m currently learning javascript
+- 🌱 I’m well versed in javascript
-- 💞️ I’m looking to collaborate on ui designing
+- 💞️ I’m looking to collaborate on MERN projects
 - 📫 How to reach me avinashchandra1701@gmail.com

 <!---